tjheslin1/sunday-arcana-recruitment/doc.md

 When you do so your follower, or followers, have a chance of completing their adventure in less time.

-When you roll on a _Follower adventure result_ table, if the roll results in _"Adventure is delayed by..."_, you re-roll, adding your Artificer level as an adventure roll modifier.
+The DM should factor this in when determining how long the adventure takes.
+Also, if rolling on a _Follower adventure result_ table, if the roll results in _"Adventure is delayed by..."_, you may reroll, adding your Artificer level as an adventure roll modifier.

 You cannot benefit from _Ingenious scheme_ more than once per adventure.